-The free energy corresponds to the value of work W for which the probabilities $P_f$ and $P_r$ are equal - the intersection point of the distributions.
-We can search for the intersection point, after fitting each of the distributions with a Gaussian function - possibly large errors that may occur when the distributions have little overlap (are 'far from each other') are reduced The assumption of normality of work distributions holds for a system with a large number of degrees of freedom CFS - second possibility
+The free energy corresponds to the value of work W for which the probabilities $P_f$ and $P_r$ are equal the intersection point of the distributions.

+We can search for the intersection point, after fitting each of the distributions with a Gaussian function - possibly large errors that may occur when the distributions have little overlap (are 'far from each other') are reduced
-(from Goette and Grubmüller 2009)

-L Thermodynamic cycles
+The assumption of normality of work distributions holds for a system with a large number of degrees of freedom

+CFS - second possibility

 Differences of differences

 Often - we are interested not in the absolute free energies and not even in the reaction free energies, but rather in the difference $(\Delta)$ of reaction free energies $(\Delta F)$ of two similar reactions:

 $\Delta\Delta F$ or $\Delta\Delta G$

-L Thermodynamic cycles

-Reaction free energy difference

 Example left: binding of an inhibitor molecule I to an enzyme E, difference of binding free energies to similar enzymes E and E':

-$$\begin{array}{rcl} \mathsf{E} + \mathsf{I} &\rightleftharpoons &\mathsf{E}\mathsf{I} & \Delta G_1 \\ \mathsf{E}' + \mathsf{I} &\rightleftharpoons &\mathsf{E}'\mathsf{I} & \Delta G_2 \end{array}$$

-- Thermodynamic cycles

-Reaction free energy difference

 ligand binding itself - very difficult to simulate reason - possible structural changes in the enzyme upon binding

 Solution:

-- do not simulate the reaction of binding - rather, simulate alchemical transmutation of enzyme E to E' - E and E' are very similar, so this may be easy to do - (example: mutation of a single AA, e.g. leucine to valine) - The structure of complexes EI and E'I may be similar, → the simulation may provide converged free energy - Thermodynamic cycles Reaction free energy difference Free energy is a state function $\rightarrow$ the sum of free energies around a thermodynamic cycle vanishes: (e.g. clockwise in figure left):
+- do not simulate the reaction of binding - rather, simulate alchemical transmutation of enzyme E to E' - E and E' are very similar, so this may be easy to do - (example: mutation of a single AA, e.g. leucine to valine) - The structure of complexes EI and E'I may be similar, - ightarrow the simulation may provide converged free energy

+Free energy is a state function → the sum of free energies around a thermodynamic cycle vanishes:

+(e.g. clockwise in figure left):

-$$\Delta G_1 + \Delta G_3 - \Delta G_2 - \Delta G_4 = 0$$ The difference of binding free energies equals the difference of free energies calculated in alchemical simulations: $$\Delta\Delta G = \Delta G_1 - \Delta G_2 = \Delta G_3 - \Delta G_4$$ L Thermodynamic cycles Reaction free energy difference Similarly, it is possible to calculate the free energy difference of binding of two similar ligands to the same enzyme (fig. right), or the difference of solvation energy of two similar molecules. - In the latter case, two alchemical simulations would be performed: one in vacuo and the other in solvent. - (Example the neon case, a couple of slides ago...)
-Realistic reaction coordinate Sometimes, we need to know how the free energy changes along a realistic reaction coordinate q within a certain interval.
-The free energy is then a function of q while it is integrated over all other degrees of freedom.
-Such a function F(q) is called the potential of mean force.
-Realistic reaction coordinate Examples:
+$$\Delta G_1 + \Delta G_3 - \Delta G_2 - \Delta G_4 = 0$$

+The difference of binding free energies equals the difference of free energies calculated in alchemical simulations:

+$$\Delta\Delta G = \Delta G_1 - \Delta G_2 = \Delta G_3 - \Delta G_4$$

+Similarly, it is possible to calculate the free energy difference of binding of two similar ligands to the same enzyme (fig. right), or the difference of solvation energy of two similar molecules.

+In the latter case, two alchemical simulations would be performed: one in vacuo and the other in solvent.

+(Example - the neon case shown earlier in this lecture)

+Geometric reaction coordinate

+Sometimes, we need to know how the free energy changes along a certain interval of a geometric reaction coordinate q

+The free energy is then a function of q while it is integrated over all other degrees of freedom

+Such a function F(q) is called the potential of mean force

+Geometric reaction coordinate

+Examples:

-- distance between two particles in a dissociating complex - the position of a proton for a reaction of proton transfer - the dihedral angle when dealing with conformational changes Looking for the free energy at a certain value of q, remaining degrees of freedom are averaged over (integrated out) One could think of performing an MD simulation and sampling all degrees of freedom except for q.
-Example free energy of formation of an ion pair in solution:
+- distance between two particles in a dissociating complex - the position of a proton for a reaction of proton transfer - the dihedral angle when dealing with conformational changes free energy of formation of an ion pair Na+-Cl- in solution:

+Looking for the free energy at a certain value of q, remaining degrees of freedom are averaged over (integrated out) One could think of performing an MD simulation and sampling all degrees of freedom except for q.

+Example

-MD simulation would be performed to calculate the free energy for every value of the reaction coordinate q: F = F(q) Foundations $$F = -k{\rm B}T \ln \iint \exp[-\beta E(\vec{r}, \vec{p})] \,\mathrm{d}\vec{r} \,\mathrm{d}\vec{p}$$ We wish to evaluate an expression for q taking some value $q_0$ .
-How to pick that particular value?
-Dirac delta function $\delta(q - q_0)$ :
+MD simulation would be performed to calculate the free energy for every value of the reaction coordinate q: F = F(q)

+$$F = -k{\rm B}T \ln \iint \exp[-\beta E(\vec{r}, \vec{p})] \,\mathrm{d}\vec{r} \,\mathrm{d}\vec{p}$$

+We need to evaluate F for q taking a certain value of $q_0$ .
+How do we consider ('pick') that particular value?

+Dirac delta function $\delta(q-q_0)$ :